QTVLe/22Research/README.md

 "analysis" is a file containing some graphs and tables that has been done on Excel.

 Each picture of the form "___.png" can be found in the research paper and was produced in Python.

+PythonFile is a file containing the Python code used for this research paper.